Applications will open for the 2023 Award from 1-31 August 2022. If you are interested in applying, register here.

 If you are making a difference in agriculture, are passionate about what you’re doing and are keen to further develop your skills, you should apply for the Zanda McDonald Award.
 This is an Award that recognises determined and passionate young Kiwis and Aussies and it could help take your career in ag to the next level, faster than you could possibly imagine.

 Zanda McDonald was a prominent identity in the Australian beef and livestock industry and was proud to be a farmer who worked tirelessly to encourage young people to work in the industry that he loved.
 He died in April 2013 at the age of 41, following a tragic accident on his Queensland cattle property.

-Zanda was a foundation member of the Platinum Primary Producer (PPP) Group, which was formed in 2005 and comprised a handful of like-minded farmers who came together to spin yarns and solve a few industry problems.
+Zanda was a foundation member of a trans-Tasman agricultural networking group, which was formed in 2005 and comprised a handful of like-minded farmers who came together to spin yarns and solve a few industry problems.
 As part of his role in the group, Zanda led a number of initiatives to promote his industry to the next generation.

-The group has now evolved into a collective of over 150 of Australasia's top rural leaders and this impressive network of top industry mentors throughout Australasia is accessible to Award finalists and winners.
+The group, now known as the Zanda Mentoring Group (ZMG) has evolved into a collective of over 150 of Australasia's top rural leaders.
+This impressive network of top industry mentors throughout Australasia is accessible to Award finalists and winners.

 The Award recognises young people working in the primary industry sectors in New Zealand and Australia and supports their future career development.

 The prize package is significant and provides the winner with opportunities that money just can’t buy.
 This is an impressive personal development package that puts the winner in the passenger seat with some of the biggest and best agriculture operators in Australasia.